Strong subgroup recurrence and the Nevo-Stuck-Zimmer theorem: Introduction

-The IRS-version of this corollary is contained in the proof of \cite[Theorem 8.3]{Creutz:stabilizers}, but not stated explicitly.
-It should be compared to \cite[Question 1.5]{FisherMjVanLimbeek2022}.
-There, the authors ask whether a discrete subgroup with dense projection in a product of semisimple groups over local fields already has to be a lattice and argue why this question is not as strong as it seems at first glance.
-If the answer to their question is indeed ``yes'', then our corollary would establish a boomerang version of the Nevo--Stuck--Zimmer theorem in this case.
+The IRS-version of this corollary is contained in the proof of \cite[Thm.
+8.3]{Creutz:stabilizers}, but not stated there explicitly.
+Corollary \ref{cor:star} should be compared to \cite[Question 1.5]{FisherMjVanLimbeek2022}.
+There, the authors ask whether a discrete subgroup with dense projections in a product of semisimple groups over local fields already has to be a lattice.
+Recently a negative answer to their question was suggested in \cite{akhmedov2024irreduciblediscretesubgroupsproducts} in the form of a discrete infinite co-volume subgroup in $\SL_2(\R) \times \SL_2(\R)$ admitting dense projections.
+Still the question remains interesting for special families of groups.
+Particular interesting examples include infinite index subgroups in an irreducible lattice.
+Most interesting from our point of view would be any non-central infinite index boomerang subgroups as in Corollary \ref{cor:star}.
+In this context, a positive result under some confinement assumptions was recently announced by Bader--Gelander--Levit.

-The paper is organized as follows.
-In Section \ref{sec:generalities} we give definitions and basic properties pertaining to boomerang subgroups.
-In Section \ref{sec:Bsimplicity} we prove the main theorem \ref{thm:main}: The first subsection \ref{subsec:sl3} gives a completely elementary and short proof for $\SL_n(\Z)$, while \ref{subsec:Chevalley} treats more general Chevalley groups.
-The latter uses Theorem \ref{thm:BorelDensity}, which is proven in Section \ref{sec:BD}.
-Section \ref{sec:products} contains the proof of Theorem \ref{thm:rec_dense}.
-In the final section we collect some open problems regarding boomerangs.